-The terrible conflict is still uppermost in the minds and perhaps the greatest importance will be attached to the magnifying transmitter as a machine for attack and defense, more particularly in connection with telautamatics.
-This invention is a logical outcome of observations begun in my boyhood and continued throughout my life.
-When the first results were published, the Electrical Review stated editorially that it would become one of the "most potent factors in the advance of civilization of mankind."
+The terrible conflict is still uppermost in the minds and perhaps the greatest importance will be attached to the Magnifying Transmitter as a machine for attack and defense, more particularly in connection with Telautomatics.
+This invention is a logical outcome of observations begun in my boyhood and continued thruout my life.
+When the first results were publisht the Electrical Review stated editorially that it would become one of the "most potent factors in the advance and civilization of mankind."
 The time is not distant when this prediction will be fulfilled.
-In 1898 and 1900, it was offered by me to the government and might have been adopted, were I one of those who would go to Alexander's shepherd when they want a favor from Alexander!
+In 1898 and 1900 it was offered to the Government and might have been adopted were I one of those who would go to Alexander's shepherd when they want a favor from Alexander.
 At that time I really thought that it would abolish war, because of its unlimited destructiveness and exclusion of the personal element of combat.
 But while I have not lost faith in its potentialities, my views have changed since.

 War can not be avoided until the physical cause for its recurrence is removed and this, in the last analysis, is the vast extent of the planet on which we live.
-Only though annihilation of distance in every respect, as the conveyance of intelligence, transport of passengers and supplies and transmission of energy will conditions be brought about some day, insuring permanency of friendly relations.
-What we now want most is closer contact and better understanding between individuals and communities all over the earth and the elimination of that fanatic devotion to exalted ideals of national egoism and pride, which is always prone to plunge the world into primeval barbarism and strife.
+Only thru annihilation of distance in every respect, as the conveyance of intelligence, transport of passengers and supplies and transmission of energy will conditions be brought about some day, insuring permanency of friendly relations.
+What we now want most is closer contact and better understanding between individuals and communities all over the earth, and the elimination of that fanatic devotion to exalted ideals of national egoism and pride which is always prone to plunge the world into primeval barbarism and strife.
 No league or parliamentary act of any kind will ever prevent such a calamity.
 These are only new devices for putting the weak at the mercy of the strong.

-I have expressed myself in this regard fourteen years ago, when a combination of a few leading governments, a sort of Holy alliance, was advocated by the late Andrew Carnegie, who may be fairly considered as the father of this idea, having given to it more publicity and impetus than anybody else prior to the efforts of the President.
-While it can not be denied that such aspects might be of material advantage to some less fortunate peoples, it can not attain the chief objective sought.
-Peace can only come as a natural consequence of universal enlightenment and merging of races, and we are still far from this blissful realization, because few indeed, will admit the reality < that God made man in His image < in which case all earth men are alike.
-There is in fact but one race, of many colors.
-Christ is but one person, yet he is of all people, so why do some people think themselves better than some other people?
+I have exprest myself in this regard fourteen years ago, when a combination of a few leading governments - a sort of Holy Alliance - was advocated by the late Andrew Carnegie, who may be fairly considered as the father of this idea, having given to it more publicity and impetus than anybody else prior to the efforts of the President.
+While it can not be denied that such a pact might be of material advantage to some less fortunate peoples, it can not attain the chief object sought.
+Peace can only come as a natural consequence of universal enlightenment and merging of races, and we are still far from this blissful realization.

-As I view the world of today, in the light of the gigantic struggle we have witnessed, I am filled with conviction that the interests of humanity would be best served if the United States remained true to its traditions, true to God whom it pretends to believe, and kept out of "entangling alliances."
-Situated as it is, geographically remote from the theaters of impending conflicts, without incentive to territorial aggrandizement, with inexhaustible resources and immense population thoroughly imbued with the spirit of liberty and right, this country is placed in a unique and privileged position.
-It is thus able to exert, independently, its colossal strength and moral force to the benefit of all, more judiciously and effectively, than as a member of a league.
+As I view the world of today, in the light of the gigantic struggle we have witnest, I am filled with conviction that the interests of humanity would be best served if the United States remained true to its traditions and kept out of "entangling alliances."
+Situated as it is, geographically, remote from the theaters of impending conflicts, without incentive to territorial aggrandizement, with inexhaustible resources and immense population thoroly imbued with the spirit of liberty and right, this country is placed in a unique and privileged position.
+It is thus able to exert, independently, its colossal strength and moral force to the benefit of all, more judiciously and effectively, than as member of a league.